RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.0.md

 ## Next
-1. (https://stackoverflow.com/questions/2763592/the-communication-object-system-servicemodel-channels-servicechannel-cannot-be?utm_medium=organic&amp) or (https://social.msdn.microsoft.com/Forums/vstudio/en-US/fc60cd6d-1df9-47ff-90a8-dd8d5de1f080/the-communication-object-cannot-be-used-because-it-is-in-the-faulted-state?forum=wcf) because of a server-side erorr on the customer dev boxes?
-   1. Client side error message was `An error occurred when processing the security tokens in the message.`, which after enabling \ISHWS\web.config WCF diagnostics was more detailed to `ID1038: The AudienceRestrictionCondition was not valid because the specified Audience is not present in AudienceUris.
-Audience: 'https://lvndevdemeyer01.global.sdl.corp/ISHWSDITA/Wcf/API25/Edt.svc'`.
-NET6 code offers the full .svc url while NET48 ends with ISHWSDITA/ in this example.
-And this is all case-sensitive, ISHSTS contains `EDT.svc` while the code contained `Edt.svc`.
+2. Bumping `System.ServiceModel.Primitive` from 4.9.0 to 4.10.0 failed when hosted in PowerShell 7+ Is this because PowerShell is delivered with an 'older' version of this assembly?
+   1. Open a fresh PowerShel session and enter `[System.AppDomain]::CurrentDomain.GetAssemblies() | Select -Property FullName, Location | Sort-Object -Property FullName` which shows you default loaded assemblies and their version.
+Seemingly the library is not there
+   2. Workaround is to make sure they are in the compile/publish folder
+   3. Workaround is win the race by forcefully loading in the `.psm1` file using statements like `[System.Reflection.Assembly]::LoadFrom('C:\GITHUB\ISHRemote\Source\ISHRemote\Trisoft.ISHRemote\bin\Debug\net6.0\System.ServiceModel.Primitives.dll')`
-2. Migrate `*-IshFolder` cmdlets as you need them for almost all tests anyway.
+3. Migrate `*-IshFolder` cmdlets as you need them for almost all tests anyway.
 Easy to do performance runs on Add-IshFolder and Remove-IshFolder.
 Later we have the following API25 to API30 mapping
    1. Folder25.Create -> API30.Create (ready)
    2. Folder25.RetrieveMetadataByIshFolderRefs -> API30.GetFolderList (ready)
    3. Folder25.Delete -> API30.DeleteFolder (ready)
    4. Folder25.GetMetadataByIshFolderRef -> API30.GetFolder (ready)
    5. Folder25.GetMetadata -> API30.GetFolderByFolderPath, perhaps GetRootFolderList (NotPlanned)
    6. Folder25.GetSubFoldersByIshFolderRef -> API30.GetFolderObjectList (ready)
-3. Should we add a `\Cmdlets\_TestEnvironment\Prerequisites.Tests.ps1` that gives hints on what you did wrong, how to correct it
+4. Should we add a `\Cmdlets\_TestEnvironment\Prerequisites.Tests.ps1` that gives hints on what you did wrong, how to correct it
    1. When the root `__ISHRemote` folder is missing after a database restore.
 Or simply invalid username/password combinations.
    2. When the root `__ISHRemote` folder is not empty, suggest manual cleanup (or force cleanup?)
    3. You can use `...debug.ps1` to override languages if the current language or resolution does not exist in DLANGUAGES over Get-IshLovValues